 - How do you collaborate creatively now?
 What tools have you found that help, and where are areas where you need support?

 - Where do we go from here?
 How are you navigating the transition back to in-person?

-The custom Gather.town environment will feature facilitated small group discussions, and attendees will come away with takeaways about enhancing their remote creative practice and staying positive while navigating uncertainty.
+The custom Gather.town environment sponsored by Northwestern will feature facilitated small group discussions, and attendees can expect to come away with takeaways that will enhance their remote creative practice.
 This event is a collaboration between AIGA Chicago and Designing For, a project exploring the pandemic’s impact on design.

 The link to the Gather.town event will be sent out to you via email a day before the event and again the afternoon of the event.